-The idea for the organization came after I graduated from Unitec Performing and Screen Arts in Auckland.
+The idea for the organisation came after I graduated from Unitec Performing and Screen Arts in Auckland.
 I was one of the first people to get a bachelor’s in contemporary dance and choreography.
 This was in 1998.
 I went into typical freelancing.
 At that time, there was a bourgeoning of film, so I was involved in Xena: Warrior Princess, The Lion, the Witch and the Wardrobe and King Kong.
 New Zealand is a cheap place to film, our landscapes are incredibly beautiful, and we don’t have restrictive unions.
 It was a boon period for commercial dance when we could get gigs.

-However, one of the things I was realizing was whether or not surviving as a dancer was the intention of why I had gone to train and pursue a lifelong passion for expression through the body.
+However, one of the things I was realising was whether or not surviving as a dancer was the intention of why I had gone to train and pursue a lifelong passion for expression through the body.
 In that year, I was dancing in different types of operas and films and getting a good grounding in the multiplicity of performance.
 I quickly worked out that in order to create dances that specifically connected to me and my cultural intelligence, I would need to find opportunities to develop through my own workshops, as well as pulling together communities.

 In 2000, I applied for Creative Communities funding and Creative New Zealand funding to set up the idea of Atamira Dance Company (then ‘Atamira Dance Collective’).
 At that time, I was still in the process of learning my culture and language, although I had been involved in Māori traditional dance practices since I was about seven years old.
 You basically learn the language through the different dances that you then perform in competitions.
 I had learned the language through osmosis, but for me there was a distinct space between Jack as a cultural identity and Jack as a dancer.
 The question was how to bring those identities together.
 The simplest way I did that was working with Māori contemporary dancers who all shared a similar experience of being urban born, educated, trained as dancemakers, and all having a desire to connect to our heritage and culture.